Fractional Laplacian on the torus: Introduction and statement of results

-see Section \ref{Section:2}, the identities in \eqref{limit0} and \eqref{limit2} are obvious, but as limits in $L^2(\Toron)$.
-Here we prove that the limits actually hold in the \textit{pointwise} sense for a large class of functions.
-A crucial step for it is to compute all the constants appearing in the kernel $K^{\sigma/2}(x)$ exactly.
-We manage to do it avoiding the computation of inverse multiple Fourier series.
+in the \textit{pointwise sense} for all $x\in\Toron$.
+Observe the contrast of \eqref{limit0} with the case of the fractional Laplacian on $\Real^n$, where $\lim_{\sigma\to0^+}(-\Delta_{\Real^n})^{\sigma/2}f(x)=f(x)$, see \cite[Proposition~2.5]{Stinga}.
+Notice that the identities in \eqref{limit0} and \eqref{limit2} are obvious as limits in $L^2(\Toron)$.
+Here we prove that the limits actually hold in the \textit{pointwise} sense for a large class of smooth functions.
+A crucial step is to compute all the constants in the kernel $K^{\sigma/2}(x)$ exactly.

-Regularity properties of the fractional Laplacian on H\"older, Lipschitz and Zygmund spaces are also analyzed, see Theorem \ref{Thm:Holder-n} below.
-Our idea here is, first, to characterize all these spaces of smooth functions with the heat semigroup as done in Proposition \ref{Prop:lambdas-n}, and, secondly, to express the fractional Laplacian on $\Toron$ again with the semigroup:

-In this way we avoid the rather cumbersome computations with the pointwise formula \eqref{A}.
-Moreover, these ideas can be applied in other contexts as well.
-We mention that Schauder and regularity estimates for the fractional Laplacian on $\Real^n$ had been previously derived by L. Silvestre in \cite{Silvestre} with the aid of the pointwise formula.
-H\"older estimates for the fractional harmonic oscillator $(-\Delta+|x|^2)^{\sigma/2}$ can be found in \cite{Stinga, Stinga-TorreaJFA}.

-On the other hand, by using an extension problem due to Stinga and Torrea \cite[Theorem~1.1]{ST} we obtain, in Theorems \ref{Thm:interior Harnack} and \ref{Thm:boundary Harnack}, interior and boundary Harnack's inequalities for $(-\Delta)^{\sigma/2}$ on $\Toron$.
-Recall that in \cite{Caffarelli-Silvestre} L. Caffarelli and L. Silvestre showed that any fractional power of the Laplacian on $\Real^n$ can be determined as an operator that maps a Dirichlet boundary condition to a Neumann-type condition via an extension problem.
-Namely, let $u$ be the solution to the boundary value problem